aranibatta/aranibatta.github.io/_posts/2016-01-03-new-starts.markdown

 >Year's end is neither an end nor a beginning but a going on, with all the wisdom that experience can instill in us.

+This new year's carried an undertone for me that I hadn't experienced as far as I can remember.
+Every year, on the thirty-first of December, as the clock winds down, I can't help feeling a bit scared and excited.
+As much as I might be upset over the nuantics, my life has gone fairly well for me.
+I now understand that as a sense of longing for the times that had just passsed, but fear for what was to come could, probabilistically, not match up to the "year" that had just passed.
+This time around the circle, all of that felt missing.
+I'd been through a fair amount the last tweleve months, and I know at some point I'll talk about those experiences here, but in short they took a toll on me.
+I say this with the full perspective that others have definately seen worse for wear and in my head I've belittled those who share their seemingly lesser anguish, but I think I've come to see that relating those experiences is as much therapeutic for the author as it is consoling for the reader.
+In whole, I felt no remorse leaving two thousand and fifteen behind, but only hope that things could only get better if I wanted them to.

+The key there is I have to want it better.
+I need an attitude inflection and a cleansing of spirit so to speak.
+What a better time than now?
+A time universally understood as a fresh start and an oppurtunity to leave things behind.
+So I guess I'll buy into the magic of New Year's for once, as sort of a hail mary for survival.
+As with any good samaritan of these annual festivities, I've decided to hold myself to benchmarks that I believe have the potential to improve me.
+I go in pursuit of fulfulling them, but with the expectation I'll find peace in the quest rather than the achievement.

+You could call this "blog" one of those pursuits.
+I had a few fairly interesting things to write about, and hopefully more will follow.
+I write these in the hope that I find some comfort in the consolation of my thoughts, and if someone else does too, that's pretty awesome.
+This beginning, more likeley than not to lead nowhere, is exciting because I don't know where I'll find my self afterwards.

+Enjoi.

 For the end of this beginning, here's some fun with Python 2.7: